russs95/earthemeus/README.md

 - No access to Docker socket or host devices.

 ### Auditability
-- All agent actions (posts, replies, decisions, errors) are logged locally to SQLite.
+- All agent actions (posts, replies, decisions, errors) are logged locally to SQLite (later we'll have a full mySQL database).
 - Heartbeat activity is observable via the web cockpit.
 - Rate limits and posting policies are enforced in code.

 For v0 development, this provides strong process‑level isolation while keeping iteration fast.
 Future deployments can add a VM boundary (e.g. Multipass) for full kernel isolation, further reducing risk.

-The guiding principle is simple:
+The initial guiding principle is simple:

 > Earthemeus may act in the world — but it must not rewrite itself, escape its workspace, or surprise its operator.

+>  The longer term vision (set manually here by the project creator humans!), is a free and unguided agent that can deeply collaborator with the project leads towards the Tractatus Ayyew Book Three.

 ---